 What should I expect after I submit my renewal?

 Once you’ve submitted your renewal form you will receive an automated email confirming receipt of your renewal.
-We will review it within 4 weeks and an updated certificate will be sent to you.
+We will review it within 4 weeks and an updated certificate will be sent to you along with a feedback email.
 If we have any questions, we’ll get in touch with your steering group’s key contact.